Master of Business Administration

 Recommended Study Pattern

-Students complete nine core (compulsory) subjects and three option subjects chosen from a range of elective subjects available.
-These subjects aim to provide students with knowledge and skills to conduct independent research, carry out industry and discipline related projects, and relate their learning to their individual business experience.
+Students complete nine core (compulsory) topics and three option topics chosen from a range of option topics available.
+These topics aim to provide students with knowledge and skills to conduct independent research, carry out industry and discipline related projects, and relate their learning to their individual business experience.

 As a guide, full-time students generally undertake two subjects per study period and part-time students undertake one subject per study period.

-To complete the requirements of the Master of Business Administration, students must successfully complete nine core (compulsory) subjects and three elective subjects chosen from a range of electives available.
+To complete the requirements of the Master of Business Administration, students must successfully complete nine core (compulsory) topics and three option topics chosen from a range of topics available.